NhanHoang8195/fossil-test/README.md

 After clone this repo to your local machine, do following steps to run this app:
 Run following commands:

-`cd fossil-test`
+1. `cd fossil-test`
-`npm install`
+2. `npm install`
-`npm start`
+3. `npm start`

-After finished all of the commands above, you can open any browsers and access to http://localhost:3000/order to book a ticket of cinema.
+After finished all of the commands above, you can open any browsers and access to http://localhost:3000/order to visit the app.

 What i have done this test:
  + Implement UI same with mockup.